zorua98741/PS3-Rich-Presence-for-Discord/README.md

 ## Usage

+### NOTE:
+The compiled .exe file still has a bug present that crashes the PS3 under unknown conditions, the .py file has the buggy code commented out.

 ### Requirements
 * PS3 with webmanMOD installed (program is written working with v1.47.35)
 * PS3 and PC on the same network/internet connection